fakefarm/wwwoodall/source/blog/2014-10-21-faith-in-what.html.markdown

 ---
 title: 'Faith in what'
-snip: We all have faith.
 date: 2014-10-21 15:24 UTC
 tags: faith
 published: true
 layout: blog_post
 image: 'pictures/IMG_1121.JPG'
-caption: 'An adventure.'

 ---

 [@dottedt](https://twitter.com/DottedT) recently called me a 'man of faith'.
 I take it as a complement.
 And I'm not normally one to mince words but that phrase feels a bit short-sighted.